-The dark blue and lime green color scheme are strong and eye catching, while still keeping things simple.
+The dark blue and lime green color scheme is strong and eye catching, while still keeping things simple.
 Depending on the application, I set the background color in either a solid blue, or the gradient fade you see displayed here.
 As with all of my logo designs, I created a separate, simplified version in black and white.
 I have always maintained the belief that the best logos can be reduced down to this format.
 I love going “back home” to Western Kentucky and seeing my work displayed on signage and billboards.
 The library was such an important part of my childhood growing up in Muhlenberg County.
 Therefore, it is a good feeling to know that my work represents it to kids growing up there today.

 Thistle Cottage history and public library logo design colors

 Later on in that very same year, MCPL returned to me for a new task.
 They requested a new variation of my original public library logo design.
 The new spin on the brand first involved a change in the color scheme.
 For this particular version, I decided we should incorporate a rustic copper brown and army green combination.

 Thistle Cottage was formerly a cultural center that hosted touring exhibits.
 The city gave it to the public library system in 2013.
 They then converted it into a museum and art gallery space.
 MCPL holds their annual community events there as well.
 These events include their Mother’s Day Victorian Tea party in May, along with their Pictures with Santa holiday series.

 Thistle Cottage library logo art – fonts and finishing touches